Insert-Affiliate/InsertAffiliateSwiftSDK/ReadMe.md

 ## Overview

-`InsertAffiliateSwift` is a Swift SDK designed for iOS applications that integrate with the [Insert Affiliate platform](https://insertaffiliate.com/).
-This SDK provides functionalities to handle affiliate links, fetch offer codes, and open redeem URLs seamlessly within your app.
-For more detailed information, refer to the [Insert Affiliate documentation](https://docs.insertaffiliate.com/).
+The **InsertAffiliateSwift SDK** is designed for iOS applications, providing seamless integration with the [Insert Affiliate platform](https://insertaffiliate.com).
+This SDK enables functionalities such as managing affiliate links, handling in-app purchases (IAP), and utilising deep links.
+For more details and to access the Insert Affiliate dashboard, visit [app.insertaffiliate.com](https://app.insertaffiliate.com).

 ### Features

 - **Unique Device ID**: Generates and stores a short unique device ID to identify users.
 - **Affiliate Identifier Management**: Set and retrieve the affiliate identifier based on user-specific links.
-- **In-App Purchase (IAP) Initialization**: Easily reinitialize in-app purchases with the option to validate using an affiliate identifier.
+- **In-App Purchase (IAP) Initialisation**: Easily reinitialise in-app purchases with the option to validate using an affiliate identifier.
 - **Offer Code Handling**: Fetch offer codes from the Insert Affiliate API and open redeem URLs directly in the App Store.

 ## Installation